markstringer-dti/markstringer-dti.github.io/dti.md

 Let's say a director is watching a scene where there'd been a suggestion of washing the decks.
 She might allow the crew ten seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

 Why am I telling you this?
-Because, of course, this idea of agreed actity is useful in project management.
+Because, of course, this idea of agreed activity is useful in project management.
 People who work on a project can prefer agreed activity to moving the action forward.
 Like improvisers, they do this as a way of avoiding having to think, or needing to change.
 Instinctively they shy away from the realities of the problem that they're solving.

 We can start to deliver the impossible by avoiding agreed activity.
 We can start to deliver the impossible by spotting the pirate ships on the horizon.